STUDY JAPANESE ONLINE WITH NATIVES HERE

 Do you know why Japanese people take off their shoes before entering the house?
 Find out now

-You japanese they have the habit of removing their shoes before entering the house, and many people, despite knowing this custom, do not know why.
-However, this is one of the millenary habits of the Japanese that is often intriguing and curious for those in the West.
+The Japanese have the habit of taking off their shoes before entering the house, and many people, despite knowing this custom, do not know the reason.
+However, this is yet another of the millennia-old habits of the Japanese that tends to be intriguing and curious for those in the West.

 But no matter what the habit, it is always intriguing and full of meaning, based on the admirable wisdom of these people.